williammcintosh/williammcintosh.github.io/index.md

 You can email me at bridgeworxgames@gmail.com if you have any questions on my app, or about life in general.

+[Here is a link to FarmYard Feeder] (https://apps.apple.com/us/app/farmyard-feeder/id1505114076) a children's counting game that I made!

 [You can check out my LinkedIn profile here](https://www.linkedin.com/in/william-mcintosh-7a080351/).

 [Here are the videos I've been making on](https://www.youtube.com/channel/UC4FZcQOejhSe9MbgDCo7dpg/videos?view_as=subscriber), yet these are primarily focusing on the next couch co-op game we're planning.